-A configured and working Hybrid configuration must be in place between your source Exchange environment and the Office 365 tenant for a successful migration.
+A configured and working Hybrid configuration must be in place between your source Exchange environment and the Microsoft 365 tenant for a successful migration.
 To ensure these prerequisites are met, we suggest working through the following checklist.
 Once each question can be answered with "Yes," proceed to the next step in the guide.

 - Azure AD Connect is set up and configured to include all Organizational Units where Mailbox accounts that will be migrated exist.